Techtonica/curriculum/data-structures/intro-to-data-structures.md

 ### Check for Understanding

-Using a timer, apprentices will pair up for 15 minutes and quiz each other while reviewing the differences between data types and data structures.
-After the ten minute timer goes off, you will switch roles and the person being quizzed first will begin quizzing.
+Using a timer, pair up for 15 minutes and quiz each other while reviewing the differences between data types and data structures.
+After the ten minute timer goes off, switch roles and the person being quizzed first will begin quizzing.